-The bike is powered by a Bosch PowerTube 500WH ( Watt Hour) lithium iron battery which is nicely integrated into the frame which I really liked as there are no obstructions when getting on and off the bike.
+The Raleigh Centros comfortably fits into the long-range electric bike category and is powered by a Bosch PowerTube 500WH ( Watt Hour) lithium iron battery which is nicely integrated into the frame which I really liked as there are no obstructions when getting on and off the bike.

 The Centros comes with a standard charger which takes 4.5 hours to fully charge from flat yet there is a ‘fast Charger’ option you can buy which will reduce this to 3 hours displayed as per the below table but I’m not sure if it’s worth the extra cost.